ffermo/ConfigFiles/README.md

 # ConfigFiles
-Configuration files for VIM, Tmux, and Bash.
+Personal configuration files for VIM, Tmux, and Bash.